ClickHouse/ClickHouse/docs/en/interfaces/formats.md

 ## Parquet {#data-format-parquet}

-[Apache Parquet](http://parquet.apache.org/) format.
+[Apache Parquet](http://parquet.apache.org/) is a columnar storage format available to any project in the Hadoop ecosystem.
 ClickHouse supports read and write operations for this format.

 ### Data Types Matching

-Some of the Parquet data types are not supported.
-The table below shows the supported data types and how they match ClickHouse [data types](../data_types/index.md) in `INSERT` and `SELECT` queries.
+The table below shows supported data types and how they match ClickHouse [data types](../data_types/index.md) in `INSERT` and `SELECT` queries.

 | Parquet data type (`INSERT`) | ClickHouse data type | Parquet data type (`SELECT`)
 | -------------------- | ------------------ | ---- |